OpenZeppelin/solidity-jwt/README.md

 # Solidity JWT validator

 This project includes a set of contracts and a Vue-based demo that allow you to **deploy an identity contract** and then **recover it using Google Sign-In**.
-This is a proof-of-concept and is definitely not ready for production :warning:.
+This is a proof-of-concept and is definitely not ready for production :warning:

 ## Project setup